micpatmc/serious-business-inc/README.md

-# cop4331-project
+# Processes for Object-Oriented Software Development Project

 [seriousbusinessincorporated.online](seriousbusinessincorporated.online)

 ## Deployment steps

-Run `npm run build` in the `frontend` directory to create a production build of the front end
+Run `npm run build` in the `frontend` directory to create a production build of the front-end

 Then run `./deploy.sh` in the root directory of the repo to deploy front-end/API to the droplet